Sheriff: Alberta

 The Alberta Sheriffs Branch is responsible for courtroom and legislative security, offender transport, commercial vehicle safety and enforcement, and fish and wildlife enforcement.
-In addition to this uniquely broad mandate, the Branch operates a highway patrol, which supplements local and RCMP policing on provincial highways.
+In addition to this broad mandate, the Branch operates a highway patrol, which supplements local and RCMP policing on provincial highways.

 In 2019, sheriffs began to respond to 9-1-1 calls in rural areas to assist the RCMP and local police services in responding to rural crime concerns.
 In 2023, the province piloted a program that saw sheriffs patrol alongside municipal police officers in Calgary and Edmonton.